jessicarush/javascript-notes/events.md

 let el = document.getElementById('username-field');
 el.addEventListener('blur', checkUsername, false);
 ```

 Note that the other two methods prefix all the events with `on`, as in `onclick` or `onblur`.
 This method does not.
 It uses event names as they are.

 The last boolean argument passed there is optional and has to do with event flow.
-Event flow is related to idea that you have elements nested within other elements.
+Event flow is related to the idea that you have elements nested within other elements.
 For example with something like this: `<li><a id="link">text</a></li>` you could, in theory, have a click event that corresponds to each element: `<a>`, `<li>`, `<ul>`.
 Event flow dictates which direction the events are triggered.
 It will be one of the following:

 **Event Bubbling** - The event starts at the most specific node and flows outwards (i.e. `a` -> `li` -> `ul` -> `body` -> `html` -> `document` ).
 Bubbling is the default (false) and probably what you will almost always use.

 **Event Capturing** - The event starts at the least specific node and flows inwards (i.e. `document` -> `html` -> `body` -> `ul` -> `li` -> `a` ).

+Another way to explain it would be: by setting this option to `true`, you are indicating that events of this type will be dispatched to the registered listener before being dispatched to any EventTarget *beneath* it in the DOM tree.

 ### Passing arguments to event listener functions